larry-athey/rpi-smart-still/README.md

 The main focus of this project is to read temperatures and control the heating & cooling water via servos while monitoring the results based on whether it's a pot still or reflux run.
 Also, be able to control these actions if a person wants to maintain a minimum proof in a pot still run.
 Plus, be able to shut down a pot still run once a minimum proof or output flow rate has been reached, in order to eliminate tails from the distillate.

 This project is also not intended to replace things like the **AirStill Pro** or **MyVodkaMaker**, this is meant to be added to an existing higher volume still that can deliver more product per hour.
-If anything, it's intended to give a person most of the conveniences of a Genio or iStill using your own existing equipment and save you from a $15,000 (or more) investment.
+If anything, it's intended to provide a person most of the conveniences of a Genio or iStill using your own existing equipment and save you from a $15,000 (or more) investment.

 **NOTE:** _It's upon on the distiller themselves to take cuts because there is no way to make those determinations electronically without a gas chromatograph / mass spectrometer.
 Seriously, ChatGPT can't even do this without tastebuds.
 Honestly, how could a computer know what tastes **you** prefer and find them in your distillate?_